Dog Mouth (Bite) Terminology

 A Level Bite

 Some people interpret a normal scissor bite to be functionally the same as a level bite.
-Certainly in both cases the jaws are the same length.
+Certainly, in both cases the jaws are the same length.
 However, a level or pincer bite is one where the incisor teeth meet exactly, surface to surface.
 A level bite differs from the normal scissors bite (pictured) in that the upper incisors do not slightly overlap those incisors in the bottom jaw.

 If a dog has a level bite when it is young, the teeth will probably wear down to the gum as the dog ages, effectively having only stumps of teeth left as an old dog.
 This can cause problems.
 The reason why a normal scissor bite is preferable to a level bite is shown by the accompanying picture.
 Here is a 12-year-old Airedale who had a perfect scissor bite when she was young.
 But the teeth have now worn down to a useful level bite.
 But she still has a significant set of teeth remaining, despite her age.

 Undershot and Overshot Bite